-The EMPWR (“empower”) Program is a joint initiative of the UCLA Division of Child Psychiatry and the UCLA Division of Population Behavioral Health designed to promote well-being and resilience in LGBTQ (Lesbian, Gay, Bisexual, Transgender, Queer/Questioning) children, teenagers, and young adults.
+The EMPWR (“empower”) Program is an initiative of the UCLA Division of Population Behavioral Health designed to promote well-being and resilience in LGBTQ (Lesbian, Gay, Bisexual, Transgender, Queer/Questioning) children, teenagers, and adults.

 Lastly, in conjunction with the UCLA Division of Population Behavioral Health and the UCLA Center for Health Services and Society, the EMPWR Program collects and examines outcome data in order to improve interventions, contribute to the existing literature, and, ultimately, help decrease mental health disparities and barriers to care for LGBTQ youth.
 Clinicians in the EMPWR Program also collaborate with national and local partners working to reduce LGBTQ mental health disparities.